groupdocs-conversion-app/GroupDocs.Conversion-for-.NET-CLI/src/GroupDocs.Conversion.Cli/Resources/readme.md

 2. Install dotnet tool by running `dotnet tool install --global GroupDocs.Conversion-CLI`
 3. You can run GroupDocs.Conversion.CLI by using command `groupdocs-conversion`

-GroupDocs.Conversion CLI is also distributed as self-contained executable.
+GroupDocs.Conversion CLI is also distributed as a self-contained executable.

 ## Example usage